m15a/flake-fennel-tools/README.md

 ### Run applications on the fly

-All packages that contain runnable applications are accessible via `nix run` command.
+Executable programs contained in the packages are accessible via `nix run` command.
 For example,

 ```console